By Tim Lambert

 On 1 September 1939, the German army invaded Poland.
 So began the Second World War.
 At that time the USA was the most powerful country in the world but it was resolutely neutral.
 The USSR was the second most powerful industrial nation but Stalin, its leader, had made a nonaggression pact with Hitler.
 Still, on 3 September 1939 Britain and France declared war on Germany but they could do little to help the Poles.

 In 1939 a section of Germany called East Prussia was detached from the rest of the country.
 It was separated from the rest of Germany by a strip of Polish territory called the Polish Corridor.
 A column of German forces drove south from East Prussia while 3 more columns drove east from the main part of Germany.
 The Poles fought valiantly but they were poorly equipped and were no match for the Germans.
-Worse on 17 September 1939, the Russians invaded Poland from the east.
+Worse on 17 September 1939, the Soviet Union invaded Poland from the east.
 That sealed the Pole’s fate.
 Warsaw surrendered on 27 September and all resistance ended on 5 October 1939.

 Further east despite his preparations for a war with Germany Stalin demanded that the Finns surrender some of their territories.
-The Finns refused so on 30 November 1939 the Russians bombed Helsinki and invaded Finland.
+The Finns refused so on 30 November 1939 the Soviets bombed Helsinki and invaded Finland.
 The Finns fought back and inflicted heavy losses on the Russians.
-However, the Russians were bound to win because of their overwhelming numbers.
+However, the Soviets were bound to win because of their overwhelming numbers.
 By February 1940 Stalin had sent vast numbers of men to the Karelian Isthmus, which was defended by the Mannerheim Line.
 Finally, on 13 March 1940, the Finns were forced to surrender.
 Finland had lost 68,000 men.

 On 9 April 1940, the Germans invaded Norway.
 They occupied Denmark without resistance.
 However, on 10 and 13 April, the British sank 10 German destroyers and on 16 April British forces landed in central and northern Norway.
 (By then the Germans had seized the south).
 However, the Germans advanced and the British withdrew from central Norway.
 However, further north British, French, and Norwegian troops were successful.
 On 28 May 1940, they captured Narvik.
 However, by then the battle for France was desperate, and Allied troops had to be evacuated from Norway on 7-8 June 1940.
 During the evacuation, the Germans sank the British aircraft carrier Glorious and 2 destroyers.